 Transition Period Cumulative Reporting and Transfer of Royalties to the Mechanical Licensing Collective

-Pursuant to the Musical Works Modernization Act, title I of the Music Modernization Act (MMA), the U.S. Copyright Office is proposing to amend its regulations pertaining to cumulative statements of account required to be submitted by digital music providers to the mechanical licensing collective, for such providers to qualify for the statutory limitation on liability for unlicensed uses of musical works prior to the license availability date.
+Pursuant to the Musical Works Modernization Act, title I of the Music Modernization Act (MMA), the U.S. Copyright Office has amended its regulations pertaining to cumulative statements of account required to be submitted by digital music providers to the mechanical licensing collective (MLC), in order for such providers to be eligible for the statutory limitation on liability for unlicensed uses of musical works prior to the January 1, 2021, license availability date.

 To be eligible for this limitation on liability, qualifying digital music providers must engage in good-faith, commercially reasonable efforts to locate, identify, and pay musical work copyright owners for covered uses of their works and must accrue and hold royalties for uses of any unmatched musical works.
 If a musical work copyright owner remains unidentified as of January 1, 2021, the digital music provider must transfer all accrued royalties to the MLC along with a cumulative statement of account.
 The MLC can use the information contained in those cumulative statements to engage in additional matching efforts to identify and locate musical work copyright owners entitled to royalties.